GabeScott/standard-works-vault/General Conference/2020 April - Come and Belong.md

 And how do we start?
 There are many possible ways.

 We invite you to read the Book of Mormon.
-If you don’t have a copy, you can read it on ChurchofJesusChrist.org or download the Book of Mormon app.
+If you don’t have a copy, you can read it on ChurchofJesusChrist.org[^4] or download the Book of Mormon app.
 The Book of Mormon is another testament of Jesus Christ and a companion to the Old and New Testaments.
 We love all of these holy scriptures and learn from them.

-We invite you to spend some time at ComeuntoChrist.org to find out what members of the Church teach and believe.
+We invite you to spend some time at  to find out what members of the Church teach and believe.

 Invite the missionaries to visit with you online or in the privacy of your home where this is possible—they have a message of hope and healing.
 These missionaries are our precious sons and daughters who serve in many places around the world on their own time and money.

 In the Church of Jesus Christ, you will find a family of people who are not so different from you.
 You will find people who need your help and who want to help you as you strive to become the best version of yourself—the person God created you to become.

+## The Savior’s Embrace Extends to All

 You might be thinking, “I have made mistakes in my life.
 I’m not sure I could ever feel like I belong in the Church of Jesus Christ.
 God couldn’t be interested in someone like me.”

-Jesus the Christ, though He is “the King of kings,” the Messiah, “the Son of the living God,” does care deeply about each and every one of God’s children.
+Jesus the Christ, though He is “the King of kings,”[^5] the Messiah, “the Son of the living God,”[^6] does care deeply about each and every one of God’s children.
 He cares regardless of a person’s position—how poor or rich, how imperfect or proven someone is.
 During His mortal life, the Savior ministered to all: to the happy and accomplished, to the broken and lost, and to those without hope.
 Often, the people He served and ministered to were not individuals of prominence, beauty, or wealth.
 Often, the people He lifted up had little to offer in return but gratitude, a humble heart, and the desire to have faith.

-If Jesus spent His mortal life ministering to “the least of these,” would He not love them today?
+If Jesus spent His mortal life ministering to “the least of these,”[^7] would He not love them today?
 Is there not a place in His Church for all of God’s children?
 Even for those who feel unworthy, forgotten, or alone?

 There is no threshold of perfection you must attain in order to qualify for God’s grace.
 Your prayers do not have to be loud or eloquent or grammatically correct in order to reach heaven.

-In truth, God does not show favoritism—the things the world values mean nothing to Him.
+In truth, God does not show favoritism[^8]—the things the world values mean nothing to Him.
 He knows your heart, and He loves you regardless of your title, financial net worth, or number of Instagram followers.

-As we incline our hearts to our Heavenly Father and draw near to Him, we will feel Him draw near to us.
+As we incline our hearts to our Heavenly Father and draw near to Him, we will feel Him draw near to us.[^9]

 We are His beloved children.